7 of 10: Gorgeously written, but fairly depressing. And zombies. I still don’t really know what to make of the book.

 There is no denying that this is a beautifully written book.
 For a first time author, this is just astounding.

-Am I the only one torn on this book?
+Am I the only one torn on The Forest of Hands and Teeth?